Seemadidwania/vikramprajapat.github.io/README.md

-i am ok with you
+ohhh im ok with you